CprE308/lectures/lecture34/lecture34.md

  - Case insensitive names
  - OS uses extensions to determine which programs to use to open the file
-    - Ex: Clicking on "\structure{milefile.doc}" opens up Microsoft word
+    - Ex: Clicking on "\structure{myfile.doc}" opens up Microsoft word

 ## File Naming
 ![](img/filenaming.png)